More at rubyonrails.org:

 => {:email=>["has already been taken"], :age=>["is not a number"], :name=>["can't be blank"]}

-4 Strict Validations
+4 Conditional Validations

-Sometimes it will make sense to validate an object only when a given predicate is satisfied.
+Sometimes it will make sense to validate an object only when a given condition is met.
 You can do that by using the :if and :unless options, which can take a symbol, a Proc or an Array.
 You may use the :if option when you want to specify when the validation should happen.
 Alternatively, if you want to specify when the validation should not happen, then you may use the :unless option.

-5.1 Using a Symbol with :if and :unless
+4.1 Using a Symbol with :if and :unless

 You can associate the :if and :unless options with a symbol corresponding to the name of a method that will get called right before validation happens.
 This is the most commonly used option.